 Start by making a list of your monthly expenses.
 Then, ask yourself if there’s anything you don’t need.
 For example, when reviewing your budget, you may find that you have some unwanted subscriptions you can cancel.
 You can then redirect some or all of that money to your emergency fund.

 Next, ask yourself if there are any living expenses you don’t have to pay right away.
-Many banks, creditors and mortgage providers offer options to help clients who’ve been financially impacted by COVID-19.
-Give them a call to see if they offer any support programs or flexible payment options that can help you through this recession.
+Banks, creditors and mortgage providers may offer options to help clients who’ve been financially impacted by a job loss.
+Give them a call to see if they offer any support programs or flexible payment options that can help you through hard times.

 3. Stay invested – even when the stock market goes down